open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-bell-installation.md

 2. On Windows, when you run `vagrant up` from command prompt, you might get the following error :
 "The executable `curl` Vagrant is trying to run was not found in the `%PATH%` variable.
 This is an error.
 Please verify this software is installed and on the path."
 A simple solution is to add Cygwin bin folder to path variable or use Git Bash rather than command prompt to run `vagrant up`.
 For more information, visit [this GitHub issue](https://github.com/hashicorp/vagrant/issues/6788)

+  On Windows 7 the BeLL-Apps installation might stop if the version of PowerShell is lower than 3, please upgrade the PowerShell by downloading & installing [Windows Management Framework 3](https://www.microsoft.com/en-us/download/details.aspx?id=34595).
+Please, read the installation instructions to know which version to download.
+  Your computer will restart and then the installation will resume.

 3. On Ubuntu, you might get this error when you run `vagrant up`: